klipolis/content-cycle/Cycle Guide Pages/Content/Content Cycle Guide.md

 Guide to return content to the public.

+Guide pages meant to be public guide, for myself firstly.
+And guides how to maintain private information and where to store.

 Content cycle guidlines to develop into a practical guidelines for myself to remember to maintain my stuff and content, and eventually publish as a downloadable book for everyone.

 I got so many content, text, images, media files, and lists privately storing on my computer, in email or other online accounts.